DMeville/SkeletonSkin/README.md

 ## Usage

-Will upload a demo eventually.
 I'm using this to attach equipment (shirts, like this BOX) to character bodies.

 ![screenshot](https://i.imgur.com/Lgd9DFd.gif)